monurcan/precise_benchmark_for_image_editing/README.md

 ```

-You do not have to give edited images folder.
-You can also compare some binary masks against the ground-truth output masks, using --evaluate_reasoning_only flag.
+There are also other evaluation modes available.
 ```
-python evaluate.py --input_folder "edited_masks_folder" --evaluate_reasoning_only
+python evaluate.py --help
 ```

 # TODO